Mixed reactions as Malaysia’s shoppers pay new sales tax on overseas goods bought online

 “I will buy from local retail shops more now due to the tax.”

-Manager Kaitlyn Lee, 35, who buys supplements from US-based health and wellness website iHerb, said that she may also cut down on her spending.
+Manager Kaitlyn Lee, 35, who buys supplements from US-based health and wellness website iHerb, said she may also cut down on her spending.

-“I get most of my vitamins from iHerb as it has more options than the shops in Malaysia, and is considerably cheaper even with the tax,” Ms Lee told ST.
+“I get most of my vitamins from iHerb as it has more options than the shops in Malaysia, and is considerably cheaper even with the tax,” she told ST.

-She spends around RM1,500 a year for her extended family of five adults and two children on supplements such as vitamins and probiotics.
+She spends around RM1,500 a year on supplements such as vitamins and probiotics for her extended family of five adults and two children.

 “But with our weakening ringgit, prices have been going up since last year.
 I will still need to buy, but perhaps less of those chewable vitamins that my kids take.”